PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

             }
         }
     }

 The following query retrieves all ChEBI labels, exact synonyms, related synonyms, as well as the deprecation flag.
-It would at the very least look better if `distinct` was applied to the group concationation of the synonyms.
-I haven't been able to get group  concationation + distinct to work yet.
+It would at the very least look better if `distinct` was applied to the group concatenation of the synonyms.
+I haven't been able to get group  concatenation + distinct to work yet.
 I think that's because the server I'm using only has 16 GB RAM.

 ```
 PREFIX obo: <http://purl.obolibrary.org/obo/>